Adarius Taylor

-Early years
+Early life

-Taylor participated in football, track and basketball for the Lake Gibson High School Braves.
+Taylor participated in football, track and basketball at Lake Gibson High School in Lakeland, Florida.

 College career

-Taylor first played college football for the Eastern Arizona College Gila Monsters.
+Taylor first enrolled at Iowa Western Community College before transferring to Eastern Arizona College, where he played college football for the Eastern Arizona College Gila Monsters.
 He was named first-team All-Conference and All-Region as a sophomore, recording 85 tackles, 5.5 sacks, and two forced fumbles.
 He later transferred to play for the Florida Atlantic Owls from 2012 to 2013.